Social Work, M.S.W.

 Students with regular-standing admission must complete 60 credits of graduate study, including 39 credit hours of required coursework, 12 credit hours of field practicum and 9 credit hours of electives.
 BSW graduates with regular admission status may receive exemption for some coursework, as per admission guidelines.

-Students with advanced-standing admission must complete 36 credits of graduate study, including 18 credit hours of required coursework, including a summer “bridge” course, 6 credit hours of field practicum and 12 credit hours of electives.
+Students with advanced-standing admission must complete 36 credits of graduate study, including 18 credit hours of required coursework, including a “bridge” course, 6 credit hours of field practicum and 12 credit hours of electives.

 Degree Candidacy